chocolatey/docs/input/docs/CentralManagement/CentralManagement.md

+---
+Order: 10
+Title: Central Management Overview
+Description: What is CCM?
+---

 # Chocolatey Central Mangement (CCM)

 Chocolatey Central Management (CCM) provides you insights across your desktop and endpoint environments.
 CCM is available with Chocolatey for Business only.